Leading SDRO Enforcement Order Lawyers Sydney

 Further Penalties for Non-Payment

-If the enforcement order and the added fee are not paid by the due date, Revenue NSW can take serious enforcement action to recover the debt.
-These actions are designed to have a significant impact and can include:
+If the enforcement order remains unpaid after the due date, Revenue NSW may take further enforcement action to recover the debt, including:

 • Suspending your driver’s licence or vehicle registration